jbinkleyj/BalanceRobot-Raspberry-Pi/README.md

 build:
 make clean, qmake, make

-Remote module written in android studio java , uses Rfcomm serial connection via bluetooth
+Remote module written in android studio java , uses Rfcomm serial connection via bluetooth <br />
+Please firstly run remote android app and kepp it in listening mode. <br />
+And run raspberry pi code with sudo.
+The default start mode is off.  <br />
+You will press start button from android app.. <br />

+For autostart please read below instructions. <br />

 The Balance Robot parts are: